Medicare and the Cost of Hospice

 Although a doctor is part of the VITAS hospice team, your personal doctor can continue to direct your care.
 VITAS welcomes the participation of personal physicians in the management of a patient’s care.

-The Medicare Hospice Benefit covers 100 percent of VITAS’ services.
-VITAS charges no co-payments.
-All products and services in the hospice plan of care are paid for by VITAS, including:
+The Medicare Hospice Benefit covers up to 100 percent of VITAS’ services, with no deductible or copayment for services provided related to the patient’s terminal illness.
+Products and services in the hospice plan of care include:

-- All prescription drugs, over-the-counter medications, medical equipment and supplies related to the patient’s terminal illness needed for enhanced comfort, as designated in the plan of care
+- All prescription drugs, over-the-counter medications, medical equipment, and supplies related to the patient’s terminal illness and necessary for enhanced comfort, as designated in the plan of care

 - Lab and other diagnostic tests necessary to achieve optimum palliative care